sticksnleaves/hora/README.md

 ## Adapters

-Note that both of the packaged adapter rely on Comeonin.
-In order to use these adapter you will need to add `comeonin` as a dependency to your project.
+In order to use the adapters bundled with this project you will need to add `comeonin` as a dependency to your project.

 ### Hora.Adapter.Bcrypt